Mary Fallin: Fiscal policy

 The budget legislation ultimately signed into law by Fallin in June 2016 eliminated the refundable portion of the state earned income tax credit as well as the double deduction income tax credit; the budget also reduced some tax credits.
-The partial repeal of the state's earned income tax credit was supported by legislative Republicans, who wanted additional revenue for the state to close a shortfall, and opposed by legislative Democrats and the Oklahoma Policy Institute, who argued that it was wrong to eliminate a tax credit that helped working poor Oklahomans.Gene Perry, New bill would devastate a key tax credit for Oklahoma working families, Oklahoma Policy Institute (May 12, 2016).
+The partial repeal of the state's earned income tax credit was supported by legislative Republicans, who wanted additional revenue for the state to close a shortfall, and opposed by legislative Democrats and the Oklahoma Policy Institute, who argued that it was wrong to eliminate a tax credit that helped working poor Oklahomans.
 The budget cut most state services by 5%, with steeper cuts to higher education, which was cut 16%.
 (Corrections and healthcare funding remained steady.)
 In May 2016, Fallin also signed into law a measure requiring online retailers and consumers to collect sales taxes for goods purchased online.

 In 2017, Fallin pushed to expand the state sales tax to 164 services that are not currently taxed, in order to raise hundreds of millions of dollars in state revenue.
 Fallin specifically proposed imposing sales tax on the top ten services by sales: residential utility services, as well as "cable TV services; repair and maintenance services; legal services; real estate agent services; plumbing and heating services; electrical and wiring services; oil field services; business services; and accounting services."
 Fallin's proposed tax increase would increase monthly residential utility costs by 4.5%.
 In return for imposing sales tax on these items, Fallin proposed the elimination of the state sales tax on groceries, although local sales tax for groceries would remain.

 In May 2017, Fallin vetoed a bill to permit more high-interest payday loans in Oklahoma.
-The bill had strong support in the Republican-controlled state legislature but was opposed by a broad coalition of political and religious groups who opposed the bill as enabling predatory lending.Randy Ellis, Oklahoma Gov. Fallin vetoes payday loan bill, The Oklahoman (May 5, 2017).
+The bill had strong support in the Republican-controlled state legislature but was opposed by a broad coalition of political and religious groups who opposed the bill as enabling predatory lending.
 Fallin vetoed similar legislation four years earlier.